 Figure 5a displays the equivalent widths across the LOC plane for selected IR emission lines as function of metallicity.
 IR emission line strengths generally increase with increasing metallicity.
 This is because when the electron temperature of the cloud is low (as in the case of high metallicity), the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants.
 Specifically, the mid and far-IR lines dominate the gas cooling (Cormier et al., 2012).
 Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over 1.5 times as strong, and [S III] λ9069 tripled with the higher metallicity simulation.

 The peak emission of the tracked IR fine-structure lines ([O I] 63 µm, [O III] 88 µm, and [C II] 158 µm) is much more clearly captured by the higher metallicity simulations than the lower metallicity since these emission lines emit beyond our set φH limit in the lower metallicity simulations.
 Even so, the [O I] 63 µm and [O III] 88 µm emission decreased in strength with increasing metallicity (a decrease of around 0.4 and 0.3 dex respectively).
 [C II] 158 µm emission stayed relatively constant with the change in metallicity, peaking at solar metallicity.
 This overall decrease in strength of IR fine structure lines with increasing metallicity is explained by the shift in cooling.
 With increasing metallicity, the cooling done by the radiative de-excitation of FIR emission lines should correspond to the observed overall decrease of their strengths.
+[I’M NOT SURE THE LAST TWO SENTENCES ARE TRUE…]

 4.3 Star-formation History